tdspora/deploy/README.md

 ## Upgrading and restoring repository contents

-If you are performing an upgrade you have to backup all your data saved into TDM tool.
+If you are performing an upgrade you have to backup all your configuration data persisted in a PostgreSQL database.
-Since we use postgres database the backup process is quite simple.

 Check the variable `COMPOSE_PROJECT_NAME` in your `.env.` file